ukslim/nodemcu-dht-monitor/README.md

 # nodemcu-dht-monitor
 A temperature monitor in NodeMCU for ESP8266

-Untested and naive so far.
+So far, briefly tested and appears to work.

+It's naive though - see TODOs.

 TODO: